| FRAMES OF REFERENCE Vectors / Unit Vectors

 vectors Specify

-the units Fig. 1A.
+Fig. 1A.
 Three examples of [2D] Cartesian coordinate System.
 We take any point in space as an Origin O.

 Through the origin O, we construct two lines at right angles to specify the X